We help you give and we strengthen the causes you give to

-The Sychar Gospel Fund
+The Sychar Gospel Fund logo

-Making theological training more widely accessible
+Making ministry training more widely accessible

 The Sychar Gospel Fund has been set up in partnership with Stewardship and has adopted Stewardship's Donor Advisory Board model for managing distribution of its funds.